channgo2203/channgo2203.github.io/_posts/2016-5-22-strpuzzle1.md

 ### Simple Solution

-- Generate all substrings of str
+- Generate all substrings of str.
-- For each substring, check that it contains all strings in lstr
+- For each substring, check that it contains all strings in lstr.
-- Print out the smallest one
+- Print out the smallest one.

 ### Complexity